ProjetsPL/treehouse-theme/_posts/us/beautiful-balcony-decor-10-best-small-balcony-ideas.md

 {:.distinction.distinction-warning}

-When choosing balcony plants, pay attention not only to the available space, but also to the position of your balcony.
+When choosing balcony plants, pay attention not only to the available space, but also to the location of your balcony.
 Not every plant likes high exposure to sun, and some won't grow in shade.

 {% fig %}